Skip to main content

 Remote Access

 King County Archives is committed to providing a meaningful remote research experience for patron who are unable to visit in person.
-Although materials cannot leave the building or be "interlibrary loaned," patrons can contact us via email or phone and request a research consultation.
+Although materials cannot leave the building or loaned, patrons can contact us via email or phone and request a research consultation.
 An Archives staff member will discuss your research topic with you, and make recommendations about what records in our holdings may be responsive.
-If information isn't available in our holdings, Archives staff will do their best to refer you to the most likely office or agency that may hold responsive records.
+If information isn't available in our holdings, Archives staff will do their best to refer you to the office or agency that may hold responsive records.

 King County Archives also provide duplication services.
 Please review our Duplication and Publication Policy.